 Cost & ROI viability

-The cost analysis looks at all aspects of pricing, from development cost and up to marketing.
+The cost analysis looks at all aspects of pricing, from development cost to marketing.
 The cost analysis is incomplete if the Return Of Investment (ROI) is unresolved, as the total goal of any organization would be profits.

 The ROI depends on several factors such as